Dülmen Tower Barracks works with local community to provide international driver's license

+The new license is a tangible result of discussions between the county of Coesfeld, Dülmen Department of Motor Vehicles issuing authority and U.S. Army Garrison Benelux.

+In order to obtain an international driver's license through the county of Coesfeld, employees must be members of the U.S. Armed Forces as authorized DoD civilians and/or Family members.
+In addition, an international license is only given to those not currently possessing a valid EU driver's license or registered with a city in the Federal Republic of Germany.

-Byron Love, project manager for the Directorate of Public Works at Dülmen Tower Barracks is obtaining his international driver’s license at the Dülmen Department of Motor Vehicles office April 11, 2024.
-(Photo by Erika Rivera)
+“Having an international license makes me feel more integrated into German/European living,” said Byron Love, project manager for the Directorate of Public Works (DPW) at Dülmen Tower Barracks.

 |Date Taken: